MuhammedBurakGormus/MuhammedBurakGormus/README.md

 ### Hi there 👋

+I am a senior Mechanical Engineering student at Bilkent University.
+I have an interest in micro designs, finite element method and robotics.
+I am a goal-oriented, enthusiastic undergrad student.

 <!--
 **MuhammedBurakGormus/MuhammedBurakGormus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.